javascript-tutorial/en.javascript.info/1-js/05-data-types/11-json/article.md

 ## JSON.stringify

 The [JSON](http://en.wikipedia.org/wiki/JSON) (JavaScript Object Notation) is a general format to represent values and objects.
 It is described as in [RFC 4627](http://tools.ietf.org/html/rfc4627) standard.
-Initially it was made for Javascript, but many other languages have libraries to handle it as well.
-So it's easy to use JSON for data exchange when the client uses Javascript and the server is written on Ruby/PHP/Java/Whatever.
+Initially it was made for JavaScript, but many other languages have libraries to handle it as well.
+So it's easy to use JSON for data exchange when the client uses JavaScript and the server is written on Ruby/PHP/Java/Whatever.

-Javascript provides methods:
+JavaScript provides methods:

 - `JSON.stringify` to convert objects into JSON.
 - `JSON.parse` to convert JSON back into an object.